python/devguide/compiler.rst

         ASDL syntax file

     asdl.py
         Parser for ASDL definition files.
 Reads in an ASDL description and parses it into an AST that describes it.

     asdl_c.py
         "Generate C code from an ASDL description."
-Generates Python/Python-ast.c and Include/Python-ast.h .
+Generates :file:`Python/Python-ast.c` and :file:`Include/Python-ast.h`.

 + Python/

     Python-ast.c
         Creates C structs corresponding to the ASDL types.
-Also contains code for marshalling AST nodes (core ASDL types have marshalling code in asdl.c).
-"File automatically generated by Parser/asdl_c.py".
-This file must be committed separately after every grammar change is committed since the __version__ value is set to the latest grammar change revision number.
+Also contains code for marshalling AST nodes (core ASDL types have marshalling code in :file:`asdl.c`).
+"File automatically generated by :file:`Parser/asdl_c.py`".
+This file must be committed separately after every grammar change is committed since the ``__version__`` value is set to the latest grammar change revision number.

     asdl.c
         Contains code to handle the ASDL sequence type.
 Also has code to handle marshalling the core ASDL types, such as number and identifier.
-Used by Python-ast.c for marshalling AST nodes.
+Used by :file:`Python-ast.c` for marshalling AST nodes.

     ast.c
         Converts Python's parse tree into the abstract syntax tree.